opendesigndev/open-design-framework/packages/opendesign-universal/src/octopus-file/README.md

   - this means in javascript we can just use [fflate](https://github.com/101arrowz/fflate) without any extra trickery
-- first file in the archive has to be named `Octopus` with contents of ` is universal design format. opendesign.dev.` (including the starting space).
+- first file in the archive has to be named `Octopus` with contents of `" is universal design format. opendesign.dev."` (including the starting space, excluding quotes).
   It is not compressed.

 This means that hexdump outputs something like this: